 Considered use of real materials, used honestly and effectively in combinations, form a guiding principle for all of our buildings.
 We use locally sourced and sustainable materials wherever possible.
 These materials give buildings ‘soul’ and ‘tie them to a particular place’.

-I’m an expert in the sustainable use of native timbers such as oak, chestnut and larch, knowing how to plant, identify, harvest, convert, season, and ultimately use structurally & durably in a building, whether it’s a traditional mortice and tenon oak frame or a modernist bridge.
+I’m an expert in the sustainable use of native timbers such as oak, chestnut and larch.
+Knowing how to identify, harvest and season these timbers helps to understand their structural qualities and durability for a building, whether it’s a traditional mortice and tenon oak frame or a modernist bridge.

-Other materials that I know well include the art of cob walling which I reintroduced into the county in 1996 and I have pioneered earth bricks in modern cavity construction.
-My workshop built one of the first 1 1/2 storey structural straw bale houses in the country.
+Other materials that I know well include the art of cob walling which I reintroduced into Cornwall in 1996 and I have pioneered earth bricks in modern cavity construction.
+My workshop built one of the first one and a half storey structural straw bale houses in the country.

 Local stone, reclaimed brick and lime mortars/plasters are a common specification.

 I’m excited by the visible use of modern materials such as stainless steel wires or reinforced concrete poured in-situ where clients have the courage to use them.